felangel/mason/packages/mason_cli/README.md

 # Always append when there is a file conflict
 mason make hello --name Felix --on-conflict append

+# Finish with error when there is a file conflict
+mason make hello --name Felix --on-conflict error
 ```

 ## Creating New Bricks